Call signs in Asia: Amateur radio

-A special event station may also be issued a district number different from those listed above (e.x.
-100).
+A special event station may also be issued a district number different from those listed above (e.g. 100).

 Taiwan

 Taiwan uses prefixes BM-BQ and BU-BX.
 It too uses the separating numeral to represent the geographic location of the station.

 The licensing class and type of the station is represented using the call sign's structure and prefix:

 Event stations do not have to adhere to the structure and location rules.